 An extended backcountry excursion requires a level of commitment and devotion far beyond that of the activities on most peoples’ bucket list.
-So be sure this is something you truly want to do because you’re in for a world of suffering if you are not mentally prepared.
+Be sure this is something you truly want to do.
+I say this because you’re in for a world of suffering if you’re not mentally prepared.

 TIMELY – A goal that is timely needs to have a clear end date or time in which it will be completed.